 In June 2005, Belgacom launched its digital television offering, Belgacom TV, offering to the customer a range of channels, on demand TV, interactive television services and an electronic program guide.
-Through a successful bidding, Belgacom was able to acquire the exclusive broadcasting rights for the Belgian and Italian Football League championships for a 3 year period.
-Early June 2008, the Belgian Professional Football League granted Belgacom the broadcast rights to the Jupiler League for the 2008-2011 seasons.

 In September 2005, Belgacom launched a public tender offer to acquire 100% of Telindus shares.
 This offer fitted Belgacom's strategy to grow its IT services business in Belgium and offered additional international scope.
 The takeover was finalised early 2006 and the Telindus Group share was delisted from the Brussels Euronext stock market.
 In June 2006, the Telindus/Belgacom ICT portfolio was expanded with the new Telindus/Belgacom brand.